derricke/MinerMonitor/README.md

 MinerMonitor
 ==============

 This is a very basic monitor for your miners.
-(see [AUTHORS](AUTHORS) for a list of contributors)
+With updated front end (see [AUTHORS](AUTHORS) for a list of contributors)

 #### Table of contents